Acclaimed Author & Teacher

 “Major Jackson makes poems that rumble and rock.” —Dorianne Laux

 “Jackson knows the truth of black magic.
 It is a magic as simple as the belief in humanity that subverts racism, or the esoteric and mystical magic of making jazz, the music of hope and love.” —Afaa Weaver

 Jackson has served as a Distinguished Visiting Writer at Adelphi University, a creative arts fellow at the Radcliffe Institute for Advanced Study at Harvard University, Fine Arts Work Center in Provincetown, and the Sidney Harman Writer-in-Residence at Baruch College.
-He has taught at Columbia University, New York University, Xavier University of Louisiana, and the University of Massachusetts-Lowell as the Jack Kerouac Writer-in-Residence.
-He is a core faculty member of the Bennington Writing Seminars.
-Major Jackson lives in South Burlington, Vermont, where he is the Richard Dennis Green and Gold Professor at the University of Vermont.
-He serves as the Poetry Editor of The Harvard Review.
+He has taught at the University of Vermont, Columbia University, New York University, Xavier University of Louisiana, and the University of Massachusetts-Lowell as the Jack Kerouac Writer-in-Residence.
+Jackson also serves as the new host of the celebrated Poetry Foundation podcast, The Slowdown.
+He will carry on the tradition, following last year’s curation by United States Poet Laureate Ada Limón, of sharing a selected poem and thoughtful reflection every weekday, offering listeners a daily opportunity to find connection and calm through poetry.